4paradigm/rfcs/hybridse/using-zetasql.md

-## Do not use ZetaSQL validation and rewrite

-ZetaSQL can validate SQL statement when we register catalog information to zetasql.
-We won't use it in this vesion untill we refactor our `Catalog`.

 ## Add new syntax into ZetaSQL (WPI)

 ZetaSQL also use bison and flex to parse SQL.
 It will easy for us to imigrate our New SQL syntax, e.g., `LAST JOIN`, `WINDOW ROWS_RANGE`.